-It’s common knowledge that the food we consume affects our weight.
-But did you know that our eating habits and how we eat our food can make a significant difference to the amount of food we eat, which, in turn, influences our weight?
+t’s common knowledge that the food we consume affects our weight.
+But did you know that how we eat our food can make a significant difference to the amount of food we eat, too?

-Here are four of the most common eating habits that we must steer clear of if we’re trying to lose weight:
+Here are four of the most common eating habits that we must steer clear of if we’re trying to get to a (healthy) weight goal!

 1. Eating Too Quickly